 Suggested by My Feet Will Lead Me

 Perhaps not on most people’s travel list, Bhutan has been isolated and protected from the influence of tourism until recently in history.
-Only since

-Surrounded by India and Tibet, the tiny remote Buddhist kingdom is known for it’s pristine and dramatic natural scenery, it’s stunning fortresses and monasteries such as the famous Tiger’s Nest, as well as their concept of “Gross National Happiness.”
+Surrounded by India and Tibet, the tiny remote Buddhist kingdom is known for its pristine and dramatic natural scenery, its stunning fortresses and monasteries such as the famous Tiger’s Nest, as well as their concept of “Gross National Happiness.”

 Travel to Bhutan is highly regulated by the government with the policy of “High Value, Low Impact Tourism” to have a minimal effect on their environment and culture.

 Part of that money goes to social programs like free health care and education for citizens of Bhutan.
 Only foreigners of India, Bangladesh, and Maldives do not require a visa or organized tour.

 By mandating that their country maintain at least 60% forest cover, Bhutan has made itself a model for the rest of the world when it comes to how we should approach climate change.

 Suggested by Linda Goes East

-While most people head to Korea to visit the vibrant capital of Seoul, there is another true hidden gem you should visit when travelling the country.
-The lovely city of Jeonju in the country.
+While most people head to Korea to visit the vibrant capital of Seoul, there is another true hidden gem you should visit when traveling off the beaten path in the country.